rnabioco/rbi-website/content/education/phd-program/_index.md

 See the {{% staticref "files/recruitment-2019.pdf" %}} flyer PDF {{% /staticref %}}.

 {{% alert note %}}
-**Applicants interested in RNA biology can have their application feed waived.**
+**Applicants interested in RNA biology can have their application fee waived.**

-Please contact <rna.bioscience@ucdenver.edu> for more details.
+Please contact <rna.bioscience@ucdenver.edu> before applying for more details.
 {{% /alert %}}